memfault/interrupt/_drafts/cortex-m-breakpoints.md

 With software breakpoints, a debugger can essentially expose an "unlimited" number of breakpoints.
 There are some challenges to deal with though:

 - Not all code regions are patchable (i.e Read-Only-Memory (ROM))
-- If the debugger crashes, the code can be left in a bad state (patched instruction instead of the actual code!)
+- If the debugger crashes, the code can be left in a bad state (patched instruction instead of the actual code!).

 ## Example Project Setup